$15.2 Million Verdict

 Washington D.C.
 Personal Injury Lawyer

-As a result of these efforts, Paul has recently been appointed as President Elect of the District of Columbia Trial Lawyers Association.
+As a result of these efforts, Paul has been selected as the President of the District of Columbia Trial Lawyers Association.
+He has also recently been named the Association’s Trial Lawyer of the Year for 2019.

 As a Washington DC and Maryland personal injury lawyer, Paul has litigated cases all over the Metro area.
 He has overseen many successful trials in the local and federal courts of the District of Columbia and Maryland, as well.
 He also routinely argues cases before the District of Columbia Court of Appeals, the Maryland Court of Special Appeals and the DC Federal Circuit.
 Several of his cases resulted in new legislation and decisions that continue to influence future personal injury claims.